Even Queen Elizabeth Needs Design Advice

-Polish up your Pinterest boards and binge-watch your favourite design shows, because Queen Elizabeth is looking for someone with a discerning eye to add some style to Buckingham Palace.
+Polish up your Pinterest boards and binge-watch your favorite design shows, because Queen Elizabeth is looking for someone with a discerning eye to add some style to Buckingham Palace.

 Hello Giggles reports that the queen's looking to update a few things around the castle.
 And since she's not exactly a weekend warrior, she's putting out the call for someone who knows their way around drapery.
 According to the job listing, QE II is looking for someone who can "provide curtains and soft furnishings that will maintain the presentation and functionality" of the royal residences.
 So, yes, the right candidate will face furnishing not only Buckingham Palace, but also Windsor Castle and St. James' Palace, too.
 That's a total of over 1,000 rooms, so we're guessing anyone interested will have to be in it for the long haul.